Erin Zaman

-Erin Zaman is a Bangladeshi actress, singer and television anchor.
+Erin Zaman is a Bangladeshi actress, singer, and television anchor.
 She became notable as the first heroin of veteran Bangladeshi actor-producer Shakib Khan.

 Biography

 Erin Zaman is Moushumi's younger sister.
-She made her debut in Dhallywood with Ananta Bhalobasha in 1999, where Shakib Khan was her co-star, which was also first on-screen appearance of Shakib Khan.
+She made her debut in Dhallywood with Ananta Bhalobasha in 1999, where Shakib Khan was her co-star, which was also the first on-screen appearance of Shakib Khan.
 She acted in television dramas too.
-In 2008, she also performed with Khan in Monowar Khokon's romance project Hridoy Amar Naam,.
+In 2008, she also performed with Khan in Monowar Khokon's romance project Hridoy Amar Naam.

-Her first album was Modhurat which was released before Ananta Bhalobasha.
-In 2008, her second album Tomay Dekhbo Chhuye was released and in 2014 her third album Chaile Tumi was released.
-She also worked as television host.
+Her first album was Modhurat, which was released before Ananta Bhalobasha.
+In 2008, her second album, Tomay Dekhbo Chhuye, was released, and in 2014, her third album, Chaile Tumi, was released.
+She also worked as a television host.
 She is now living in Atlanta in the United States.